manofgod747/IQ-Test/README.md

 * Intelligence increases exponentionally in relation to increased neuron count.
 * When the chain of deduction is too complex for intelligence, a heuristic must be used, i.e. argumentation error.

+Design

+* The test should be designed to examine deduction length capability.
+* Time limit is not necessary.
+* Number of questions can be small.
+One question might be enough.
+* Each individual will reach different conclusions depending on neuron count.
+* It should be impossible to cheat.